mulesoft-assets/template-sfdc2sfdc-account-migration/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to syncronize accountss between two Salesfoce orgs.

-This Kick (template) should serve as a foundation for the process of migrating accounts from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when an account already exists in the destination org.
+This Template should serve as a foundation for the process of migrating accounts from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when an account already exists in the destination org.

-As implemented, this Kick leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in  Input, Process and On Complete stages.
-During the Input stage the Kick will go to the SalesForce Org A and query all the existing Accounts that match the filter criteria.
+During the Input stage the Template will go to the SalesForce Org A and query all the existing Accounts that match the filter criteria.
 During the Process stage, each SFDC Account will be filtered depending on, if it has an existing matching account in the SFDC Org B and if the last updated date of the later is greater than the one of SFDC Org A.
 The last step of the Process stage will group the accounts and create them in SFDC Org B.
-Finally during the On Complete stage the Kick will both otput statistics data into the console and send a notification email with the results of the batch excecution.
+Finally during the On Complete stage the Template will both otput statistics data into the console and send a notification email with the results of the batch excecution.

 # Run it! <a name="runit"/>

 Simple steps to get SFDC to SFDC Accounts Migration running.

-In any of the ways you would like to run this Kick this is an example of the output you'll see after hitting the HTTP endpoint:
+In any of the ways you would like to run this Template this is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>
 <h1>Batch Process initiated</h1>